The Benefits Of An Individualized Addiction Treatment Plan

 - Assesses any psychological problems that contribute to addiction and works to eliminate them

 - Builds a strong social recovery network that bridges the gaps between alienation and socialization so often caused by addiction

 With this stronger understanding of the benefits of an individualized treatment plan may help many make a decision, it is also important to understand the pattern that most recovery methods will take.
-Addiction rehabilitation typically follow a holistic approach, while touching on many of the same treatment concepts that drives others.
+Addiction rehabilitation typically follows a holistic approach, while touching on many of the same treatment concepts that drive others.

 The Pattern Of Most Treatment Plans

 Although individualized treatment plans will vary in the small details, each should address the following problems: withdrawal, co-occurring disorders, mental health, physical health, and aftercare needs.
 This simple pattern will be tweaked to your needs, making treatment more effective and easier to handle.

 Medication therapy is one of the most common first steps in any individualized treatment program.
 This takes the form of medicines for co-occurring disorders (including antidepressants), as well as for replacement and withdrawal treatments.
 Commonly used with alcohol addiction (acamprosate, naltrexone, and disulfiram) and opioid addiction (naltrexone, buprenorphine, and methadone), they either simulate the effect of the substance in a safe way or make it impossible to take a substance without getting physically ill.

 While withdrawal and detox are being managed in this way, physical health concerns will also be assessed.
 For example, someone may be suffering from breathing and heart problems associated with heroin use.
 These conditions will be carefully tested and treated to bring the person back to a state of stronger health.
 Other problems, such as malnutrition, will also be diagnosed and managed to further improve physical health needs.